 - Our Curriculum: Designed to teach practical skills as well as master academic knowledge, our 63-66 unit curriculum provides students with a comprehensive foundation for becoming a marriage and family therapists.
-Students have the option of choosing an accelerated day-time cohort (6 semesters over 2 years) or a standard afternoon/evening cohort (7 semesters over 2 and a half years).
-Students must successfully complete all pre-requistes prior to beginning the program.
+Our program is an afternoon/evening cohort (7 semesters over 2 and a half years).
+Students must successfully complete all prerequistes prior to beginning the program.

 - Our Faculty: The faculty in CSUN's MFT program are nationally recognized leaders in the field of couple and family therapy.
 They are dedicated to ensuring students have a good learning experience and succeed in their journey to become a licensed professional.

 - Our Students: Our students share an enthusiasm and commitment to becoming skilled clinicians.
 We have a diverse student body, varying in age, ethnicity, sexual orientation, ability, religious background, immigrant status, and family structure, among other things, which creates an ideal climate for learning to become a family therapist.